terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

 *Note*: The handler `on_block` is modified to consider the pre `state` of the given consensus beacon block depending not only on the parent block root, but also on the parent blockhash.
 There is also the addition of the inclusion list availability check.

+In addition we delay the checking of blob availability until the processing of the execution payload.

 ```python
 def on_block(store: Store, signed_block: SignedBeaconBlock) -> None:
     """